zackstout/beatles-songwriting/README.md

 #### (c) Priming the V Chord: IV-to-V

-- I want to hold your hand
+- ✅ I want to hold your hand, intro and climax of bridge, changing between IV and V to delay change to I
+- ✅ I saw her standing there (opening moves E7-A7)
 - The IV is most often heard as triad, IV7 or IV9, or maybe IV6 or IVmaj7 (No Reply, Yesterday, Sexy Sadie)

 ### The Three-Chord Trick - revisited

 - (p.
 49) Beatles' success comes down to contrast between different song sections -- and often the simple I-IV-V is an important ingredient.
 - Drive my car is mentioned as I-IV-V example, dressed up with jazzy chords
-- Lucy in the sky with diamonds
+- ✅ Lucy in the sky with diamonds; complex overall, but simple I-IV-V chorus
+- Same idea with Drive My Car
-- Hey jude
+- ✅ Hey jude: IV-I-V-I
 - (p.
 50) Oh wow, cool analysis of lyrics as nod to structure of song -- more subtle "Hallelujah", I guess.
 Nod to Ger Tillekens as pioneer of this kind of insight.
 Neat.

 ---